DSXiangLi/DecryptPrompt/README.md

 - Beyond The Imitation Game: Quantifying And Extrapolating The Capabilities Of Language Models
 - On the Robustness of ChatGPT: An Adversarial and Out-of-distribution Perspective
 - Demystifying GPT Self-Repair for Code Generation
+- Do Models Explain Themselves?
+Counterfactual Simulatability of Natural Language Explanations

 ### Tunning Free Prompt
 - GPT2: Language Models are Unsupervised Multitask Learners